 Each year, you’ll also receive Social Security.
-The average monthly benefit in 2021 is expected to be $1,543.
-That provides $37,032 in annual income for a married couple.
+The average monthly benefit in August 2021 was about $1,558.
+That provides $37,392 in annual income for a married couple.

 Then you’ll also want to subtract any other pension benefits that you receive.
 Some workers have pensions, 403(b) or 457(b) plans that can make the burden lighter.

-In our hypothetical example, you’re left with a deficit of $25,768 to make up.
-Using the 4 percent rule and multiplying your goal by 25, you’ll need retirement accounts of $644,200.
+In our hypothetical example, you’re left with a deficit of $25,408 to make up.
+Using the 4 percent rule and multiplying your goal by 25, you’ll need retirement accounts totaling $635,200.
 That’s how much you would need if you intended to retire today.

 As prices continue to rise, however, you’ll need more money in the future to retire comfortably.
 That’s why you need at least some of your portfolio in higher-return vehicles such as stocks.
-And by now, you’ve probably heard plenty of rumbling about the potential for inflation as the government works to repair an economy hammered by the coronavirus.
+And by now, you’ve probably heard plenty of rumbling about the spike in inflation as demand outstrips supply for certain goods and the government works to repair an economy hammered by the coronavirus.
 So, be sure to educate yourself on how savers can stay ahead of inflation.